 During a closed rhinoplasty, incisions are made inside the nostrils, and the tissue is lifted to reveal the nasal vault.
 The surgeon then shapes and trims the tissues and cartilage to give the nose the desired shape and contour.
 As the operation is performed inside the nose, it typically leaves little or no post-operative scars.

 Rhinoplasty, also known as nose-reshaping surgery, is a surgical procedure to improve the appearance, as well as the function, of your nose.
-Los Angeles and Beverly Hills patients often seek rhinoplasty surgery to achieve a more natural nasal appearance.
+Patients often seek rhinoplasty surgery to achieve a more natural nasal appearance.
 Common modifications include changes in the overall size and shape of the bridge, tip improvement, and nostril narrowing.

-Good candidates for the Los Angeles Rhinoplasty procedure are patients who are dissatisfied with the appearance or breathing function of their nose.
+Good candidates for Rhinoplasty procedure are patients who are dissatisfied with the appearance or breathing function of their nose.
 As with all types of facial cosmetic surgery, realistic expectations about their future surgical results are important.
 In addition, patients must be in good medical condition.

 Dr. Hoefflin is a rhinoplasty specialist who performs all aspects of secondary or revisional rhinoplasty.
 Revision operations are technically more demanding and require a greater level of skill compared to the initial rhinoplasty procedure.
 They can represent some of the most challenging operations, even for highly qualified and skilled plastic surgeons.